arun-gautham/receive_sharing_intent/README.md

                     .containerURL(forSecurityApplicationGroupIdentifier: this.appGroupId)!
                     .appendingPathComponent(fileName)
-                let copied = this.copyFile(at: url, to: newPath) if (copied) {
+                let copied = this.copyFile(at: url, to: newPath) let inserted = this.insertData(filePath: newPath.absoluteString, duration: 0 , filetype: "file")
-                    this.sharedMedia.append(SharedMediaFile(path: newPath.absoluteString, thumbnail: nil, duration: nil, type: .file))
+                if(copied && inserted) {
+                    this.sharedData.append(newPath.absoluteString)
                 }

                 if index == (content.attachments?.count)! - 1 {
                     let userDefaults = UserDefaults(suiteName: this.appGroupId)
-                    userDefaults?.set(this.toData(data: this.sharedMedia), forKey: this.sharedKey)
+                    userDefaults?.set(this.sharedData, forKey: this.sharedKey)
                     userDefaults?.synchronize()
                     this.redirectToHostApp(type: .file)
                 }